milkcircle/milkcircle.github.io/_posts/2019-04-03-heartbreak.md

 and i promise to bury his broken body.

 i grieve for the human mind
-and its inability to grasp my passerine friend's wisdom.
+and its inability to grasp this passerine's wisdom.

 the flowerpetal in my hand crumbles to ashen dust.